-The COVID-19 outbreak is not impacting Massachusetts residents equally.
-Communities that are already facing marginalization are being hardest hit by the virus and its economic repercussions, starkly exposing inequities across Massachusetts and the nation.
-The people most impacted include low-wage workers, immigrants, non-English speakers, people who are housing insecure or experiencing homelessness, people with disabilities, people who are food insecure, and people who are incarcerated.
+The COVID-19 outbreak has not impacted Massachusetts residents equally.
+Communities already facing marginalization have been hardest hit by the virus and its economic repercussions, starkly exposing inequities across Massachusetts and the nation.
+The people most impacted include Black and Latinx residents, low-wage workers, immigrants, non-English speakers, people who are housing insecure or experiencing homelessness, people living in nursing homes, people with disabilities, people who are food insecure, and people who are incarcerated.

-- Collect and Report Equity Data (including race, ethnicity and disability status),
+- Passing Legislation Requiring the Collection and Reporting of Equity Data (including race, ethnicity and disability status) – enacted 6/8/20.

 After the reopening began, the Task Force transitioned to focus on:

 - ensuring a safe, equitable reopening and recovery,

 - advocating for equity in the vaccine rollout, and

 - stabilizing housing to avoid mass eviction and foreclosure.

 The Equity Task Force wrapped up its formal work in July of 2021, but individual campaigns continue.